aadarshjaiswalvns/IPL_Dashboard/README.md

 - `Players_data.csv` → Player statistics dataset
 - `IPL_Matches_data.csv` → Match-level data
 - `Dashboard_preview.png` → Screenshot of the final dashboard
+- `Logos.png` → Images of the logos used in the dashboard
 ---

 ## 📊 Dashboard Features